 When buying a new product for your hair – whether it is a shampoo and conditioner or oil to soften your locks, you need to make sure that the pH level is between 4 – 7.
 The more neutral the products are that you apply to your hair, the easier it will be to stop your hair from dramatically going from one end of the scale to the other.

-Introducing a serum or oil to your hair care routine (applied after washing your hair) will also help adjust your hair and scalp pH is also a great way to make sure you’re treating your hair correctly as well as supporting you in avoiding an imbalance in scalp pH and hair pH.
+Introducing a serum or oil to your hair care routine (applied after washing your hair) will also help maintain your hair pH and scalp pH.
+It’s a great way of making sure you’re treating your hair correctly as well as supporting you in avoiding an imbalance in scalp pH and hair pH.
 Try a serum like Cel’s Re:Gen Repair & Protect Serum.

 Putting natural substances on your locks is a fantastic way to balance any unhealthy pH.
 Natural acidic substances will bring you hair to a balance without having to worry about adding other harmful chemicals to your locks.

-Aloe Vera or diluted apple cider vinegar in a spray will work wonders when it comes to naturally balancing the pH levels and correcting any wrong.
 Apple cider vinegar has a variety of important health benefits with its mild acid, supporting the correction of your skin and hair pH levels.
-Not only will it help fight an infection that your scalp may be a victim too, but it will also help eczema, UTI and dandruff – a miracle ingredient to your hair care routine .
+Not only can it help fight an infection that your scalp may be a victim too, but it can also help eczema, UTIs and dandruff – arguably, a miracle ingredient to your hair care routine .

-Finding the right hair care products can be difficult when you need to fix your pH imbalance.
-Our Microstem Shampoo & Conditioner is packed with a powerful natural ingredient, including Ginseng and Biotin that will help restore the pH balance and help strengthen your hair.
+Finding the right hair care products that are naturally based can be difficult when you need to fix your pH imbalance.
+Start off with Cel’s Microstem Shampoo & Conditioner because it’s packed with powerful natural ingredients, including Ginseng and Biotin that will help restore the pH balance and help strengthen your hair.

 Keeping your hair pH and scalp pH levels balanced can be hard in our busy lives and demanding hair care rituals.